dsi-clinic/the-clinic/tutorials/ssh-keys.md

 # Creating SSH and Using SSH Keys

 It can be annoying / burdensome to type in your passwords constantly to connect to the cluster or push/pull from GitHub.
-We can switch to authunticating based on *something we have* using ssh keys.
+We can switch to authenticating based on *something we have* using ssh keys.

 ## [Windows Users Only] Step 1: Enable OpenSSH